389ds/389ds.github.io/docs/389ds/design/cleanallruv-design.md

        On the Replica to be removed
            - Remove all replication agmts and config
            - Remove Replica
-       Add “cleanAllRUV task” to a top master replica
+       Add “cleanAllRUV task” to a top supplier replica

 ## Misc
 --------